Natural selection in compartmentalized environment with reshuffling: General theory of linear compartmentalized selection

-therefore, $\rho_\eta = \Conv\limits_k\rho_{\xi_k}$.
+Therefore, $\rho_\eta = \Conv\limits_k\rho_{\xi_k}$.
 In case when $\forall k$ $\rho_{\xi_k} = \rho$, we have $\rho_\eta = \rho^{*n}$.

-In the same way, we can compute the density of a random variable that corresponds to a per molecule fitness in a droplet with $n$ such molecules.
+In the same way, we can compute the density of a random variable that corresponds to a per-individual fitness in a compartment with $n$ such individuals.
 This fitness is given by $\zeta = \eta/n$.
-Its density can be computed noting that it is a pushforward of $\rho_\eta$ with respect to the map $h\colon \mathbb R \to \mathbb R$, $x \mapsto x/n$, so
+Its density can be computed noting that it is a pushforward of $\rho_\eta$ with respect to the map $h_n\colon \mathbb R \to \mathbb R$, $x \mapsto x/n$, so